The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Implementation & Support

-We have 5 years of data in [current tool].
+We have several years of data in our current tool.
 What will the migration actually cost, and how long will it take?

 Why it matters: Implementation and data migration are the hidden costs that blow up CRM budgets.
-Expect to spend 15–25% of your first-year contract value on migration alone for complex datasets.
+Expect to spend something in the 15 to 25 percent range of your first-year contract value on migration alone for complex datasets.

-Strong answer: A scoped estimate: “For your data volume, migration typically takes 3–4 weeks and costs $X–$Y, including field mapping, dedup, and validation.”
+Strong answer: A scoped estimate: “For your data volume, migration typically takes a few weeks and falls within this range, including field mapping, dedup, and validation.”
 If they say “we’ll figure it out after signing,” walk.

 What support do we get without paying for a premium tier?
-If I submit a ticket at 2pm on Tuesday, when should I expect a response?
+If I submit a ticket on a Tuesday afternoon, when should I expect a response?

-Why it matters: Standard support on most CRMs means email-only with 24–48 hour response times.
-Premium support (phone, chat, <4hr SLA) adds 20–30% to your contract.
+Why it matters: Standard support on most CRMs means email-only with response times measured in days.
+Premium support (phone, chat, faster SLA) typically adds 20 to 30 percent to your contract.

-Strong answer: Specific SLAs: “Standard is 24-hour email response.
-Premium ($X/month) adds live chat and 4-hour response SLA.”
+Strong answer: Specific SLAs: a published response window for standard support, with premium adding live chat and a faster guaranteed SLA at a stated price.
 If the only answer is “reach out to your CSM,” there is no SLA.

-We want to talk to a customer who switched FROM their previous CRM to yours within the last 6 months.
+We want to talk to a customer who switched FROM their previous CRM to yours within the last six months.
 Same team size, same industry.

 Why it matters: Vendor-curated references are always happy customers.
 Asking for a recent migration reference surfaces the real implementation experience, including what went wrong.

-Strong answer: They provide the reference within 48 hours without pushback.
+Strong answer: They provide the reference within a couple of business days without pushback.
 If they need “a few weeks” to arrange it, they don’t have a recent migration success story.

 What happens to our data and access if we decide not to renew?
 Do we get 30 days, 60 days, or do you delete it immediately?